Brian1226/Priority-Queue/Specification.md

 ## Triggers

-* The user clicks on the "Create New Task" option within the note, and clicks on the "Confirm" option
+* The user clicks on the "Create New Task" option within the note.

 ## Primary Sequence